-The Group considers that, at this stage of its development and given the current size of its Board, it is not necessary to establish a formal Nominations Committee.
+The Group considers that, at this stage of its development The Group considers that, at this stage of its development and given the current size of its Board, it is not necessary to establish a formal Nominations Committee.
 Instead, appointments to the Board are made by the Board as a whole.
 This position however, is reviewed on a regular basis by the Board.